nirvdrum/svn2git/README.markdown

     that very same tag in the original svn repo.
 This is only due to the fact that the svn tags allow changesets in them, making them not just annotated tags.

+3. Why does the primary branch default to 'master'?

+		This has been left in for backwards compatability purposes.